guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 	}
 	```

-For the moment the game only reports bomb wormholes.
+For the moment the game only reports wormholes bomb.
 Note that the target is always one of your ships, so the report gives you the uuid of that ship, you might want to move it, if it's not destroyed yet, and possibly shoot back if you have Battle Cruisers nearby.

 ## Game API